 ZeroHouse is a prefab concept home designed by architect Scott Specht.
 It is an off the grid, high-tech, modular, completely self-sufficient home.
 It’s a very cool design – similar to many shipping container home designs we see.

-The price of this prefab modular off grid home is $350,000. (not including the land).
-Although beautiful in design, and as practical as a prefab modular house is, the problem is the price. $350,000 just for the home is relatively expensive and almost certainly prices it outside the affordability of most folks, especially when you factor in the cost of the land which most probably puts this home+land combo in the $500k range.
-Realistically speaking, this isn’t exactly affordable.
-But it damn sure looks cool!
+The price of this prefab home is $350,000 (not including the land).
+Although beautiful in design, and as practical as a prefab modular house is, the problem is the price. $350,000 just for the home is relatively expensive and almost certainly prices it outside the affordability of most folks.

 If you love this idea but need something a little more budget-friendly, think shipping containers.
-Building a home like this from shipping container homes not only cuts out the use of new materials for prefab construction, but it recycles used containers which helps negate any new materials you add to the home during its construction.
+Building a home like this from shipping containers not only cuts out the use of new materials for prefab construction, but it recycles used containers.
+This helps negate any new materials you add to the home during its construction.
 (See our shipping container home designs for examples of some of cool container home layouts.)

-Making it affordable while keeping this basic design is relatively simple.
-Two shipping containers placed in the same configuration with reinforcement to support the design can probably be done for around $35-$50k (including 1-5 acres of land; depending on where you build it.)
+Making this layout affordable while keeping this basic design is relatively simple.
+Two shipping containers placed in the same configuration with reinforcement to support the design can probably be done for around $35-$50k (including 1-5 acres of land, depending on where you build it.)

 Even if you over figure cost and DOUBLE it to $100k it’s still very affordable and prices it within the budget of most Americans.

 A bare-bones modular shipping container system, with no luxuries, may be possible to build something similar for $25k if you don’t splurge on amenities/materials.

 I’d love to build something like this, if for no other reason than to find out how inexpensive and practical we could build it.
 With that said, we love seeing forward-thinking designers who have sustainability at the forefront of their projects.
 Specht definitely accomplishes this with Zero House.